criscara-dev/dendron-cc/vault/about-me.md

 ## My career goals
 I like either to work remotely or in a Office, ideal would be a mix if I'm living in the same City as my Company's Offices are.
-In the short term I'd like to learn better Apex but in the long term I'd like to be a better computational thinker and learn some other programing languages: Assembly, to understand how computer machines works, an imperative programming language such as Python, improve my knowledge of a functional programming language as JavaScript/Node.JS and finally learn something about Machine Learning language as PyTorch.
+In the short term I'd like to learn better Apex but in the long term I'd like to be a better computational thinker and learn some other programming languages: Assembly, to understand how computer machines works, an imperative programming language such as Python, improve my knowledge of a functional programming language as JavaScript/Node.JS and finally learn something about Machine Learning language as PyTorch.

 ## Where I want to be in the long term
  Using data-driven decisions/tools to Help Companies choose the right technologies to achieve their goals.(connecting the dots)

+## My interests

+---

+# Don't Publish from here...

  ## jobseeker checklist
 - [ ] Have a professional headshot taken